pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

 So it's required to persist region snapshot if decide to execute such command.
 But for normal-write, the decision of persisting can be pushed down to `engine-store`.

-When the region in current store is illegal or pending remove, the task about `destroy-peer` will be executed to clean useless data.
+When the region in current store is illegal or pending removing, the task about `destroy-peer` will be executed to clean useless data.

 ![txn-log-replication](./images/txn-log-replication.svg)